KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson02_conditionals.md

 bool other_condition = true;

 if (condition) {
-  Console.WriteLine("Apparently condition is true");
+  System.Console.WriteLine("Apparently condition is true");
 } else if (other_condition) {
-  Console.WriteLine("Apparently condition is false, but other condition is true");
+  System.Console.WriteLine("Apparently condition is false, but other condition is true");
 }
 ```